-10: Survey by Toyota Industries Corporation
+\10: Survey by Toyota Industries Corporation

-Expansion from Air Conditioner Parts to Core Components of Electrified Vehicles Driven by Diversifying Needs of use.
-As such, we are working to improve the reliability of electric compressors and achieve higher efficiency to reduce the impact on vehicle driving range.
+Expansion from Air Conditioner Parts to Core Components of Electrified Vehicles Driven by Diversifying Needs

 With the growth in electrified vehicles, there have been new challenges for BEVs as vehicles, creating a need for electric compressors to diversify.
 In response, we are rolling out new products tailored to such new needs by utilizing our product development capabilities cultivated to date.